DarkPhoenix6853/SquadBot/README.md

     * Ignore bots
     * Ignore reactions unless they're on our messages
     * Ignore the message unless it has an embed that has a title starting with "Open Squad"
-    * If it's the "close" reaction, delete the message
+    * If it's the "close" reaction, delete the message (and wipe from DB)
     * If it's the "go" reaction, run FillCheck routine (pass in message object)
     * If "join" react
         * Ignore host